lakshaykun/CivicConnect/Readme.md

 #### Root Files

-- **`_layout.tsx`**: Root layout component that wraps the entire application.
+- **`_layout.tsx`**: Root layout component that wraps the entire application with `AuthProvider` for authentication context.
 Sets up the navigation stack with `headerShown: false` to use custom headers.

 - **`index.tsx`**: Landing/splash screen that displays the CivicConnect logo with a fade-in/fade-out animation.
 After 1.8 seconds, it automatically navigates to the dashboard.